ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-equivalence.md

 date: 2018-08-26
 tags: math calculus relations
 ---
-Asymptotic analysis is a way of describing the limiting behavior of functions.
-Two functions are **asymptotically equivalent** if they have the same limiting behavior, in a sense they are *proportional at infinity*.
+Asymptotic equivalence (along with [Bachmann-Landau notation](\bachmann-landau-notation)) is a key relation in asymptotic analysis, or **asymptotics**, the study of the limiting behavior of functions.
+Two functions are **asymptotically equivalent** if they have the same limiting behavior.
+That is, in a sense, they are *equivalent at infinity*.

-This boils down to whether or not the functions have the same *most significant term*, that is the term that grows the quickest as $x$ increases.
-For example in the function $x^3+5x^2+x$ this role falls on the $x^3$ term as the other terms become insignificant as $x\to\infty$.
+This equivalence boils down to whether or not the functions have the same *most significant term*, that is the term that grows the quickest as $x$ increases.
+For example in the function $x^3+5x^2+x$ this role falls on the $x^3$ term as the other terms become insignificant (i.e tend to 0) as $x\to\infty$.

 Some important results in asymptotic analysis include the prime number theorem and Stirling's approximation.